 Teaching English in Spain

 TEFL, siestas and sangria are the typical Brit’s impression of the life in Spain, but with over a million expats now resident in the country, finding your first TEFL job in Spain is not as easy as it once was.
-Yet teaching English is Spain is so appealing to many that it remains in the top five TEFL destinations of both graduates looking for a gap year TEFL career, as well as mature career changers looking for an alternative life somewhere warm.
+Yet teaching English is Spain is so appealing to many that it remains in the top five TEFL destinations of both graduates looking for a gap year TESOL, as well as mature career changers looking for an alternative life somewhere warm.

 Changing times for the TEFL industry